CHIEF EXECUTIVE OFFICER

 - Excellent verbal, interpersonal, writing, interviewing, and organizational skills

 Please send cover letter and resume via email to DACjobs@sccdac.org.
+Please send cover letter and resume via email.
 Cover letter to include answers to the following questions:

 - Why are you interested in working as a family defense attorney and at DAC specifically?

 - In order to best serve our clients and our community, DAC is committed to creating a diverse and inclusive workplace in which differences are acknowledged and valued.
 How has your personal background or experiences, professional or otherwise, prepared you to contribute to social justice, race equity, and diversity among our staff?

 DAC has had the good fortune to work with a number of exceptional law student, paralegal and high school interns.
 If you are interested in volunteer opportunities with DAC, please send your email inquiry to DACjobs@sccdac.org.

 “The staff at Dependency Advocacy Center (DAC) are a truly unique group.
 I’m inspired by their compassion and level of service that each team member provides daily.
 The staff shares a message of advocacy, determination, and hope to motivate allies, professional partners, and families to work together to build stronger families.
 DAC is not only a remedy for the problems associated with child maltreatment & neglect but offers a viable solution to helping families reunify while achieving stability and self-sufficiency.
 DAC provides a holistic approach by using a multi-disciplinary team to increase family reunification and improve the quality of lives for families to thrive.